The JSON API lets you render Data from an external source, it can be a Local JSON file or a Remote API/REST.

-If you want to learn about how to create an API Rest from your existing Database, please read this documentation:
+If you want to learn about how to create an API Rest from your existing Database, please read this documentation: Implementing your API

 You will find below different possible Json API implementation scenarios:

-, it is possible to implement a Master/Detail App with search functionalities, without using a Database.
+Case 1.
+By using a Local JSON file source, it is possible to implement a Master/Detail App with search functionalities, without using a Database.